Approved On: May 19, 2022

-- It is unlawful on a WMA to operate any motorized vehicle: off any open access road and parking area; behind any gated, cabled or earthen barrier; where no road exists; on any trail, levee, or dam; on any food plot, wildlife opening, or fire lane; on any road that has been disked, seeded, or otherwise developed for wildlife; or in a direction of travel contrary to posted signs.
+- It is unlawful on a WMA to operate any motorized vehicle including an electric or motorized bicycle: off any open access road and parking area; behind any gated, cabled or earthen barrier; where no road exists; on any trail, levee, or dam; on any food plot, wildlife opening, or fire lane; on any road that has been disked, seeded, or otherwise developed for wildlife; or in a direction of travel contrary to posted signs.

-- Itis unlawful for any person on a WMA to use an ATV, dune buggyor amphibious vehicle.
+- It is unlawful for any person on a WMA to use an Off-Highway Vehicle (OHV) or amphibious vehicle.

 - In compliance with Code 20.12.